checkly/theheadless.dev/blog/posts/valuable-tests.md

 ## Keep tests short

 If they run against a real-world product with a UI that is evolving over time, scripts will need to be regularly updated.
 This brings up two important points:
-* most scripts are not write-and-forget, so each script we write is one more script we will have to maintain
+1. Most scripts are not write-and-forget, so each script we write is one more script we will have to maintain
-* like all cases where code and refactoring are involved, _how_ we write scripts can have a significant influence on how long this maintenance effort takes
+2. Like all cases where code and refactoring are involved, _how_ we write scripts can have a significant influence on how long this maintenance effort takes

 Taking example from good software engineering practices, our scripts should strive for *simplicity, conciseness and readability*:

-* simplicity: keep in mind the goal of the script, and keep away from overly complex solutions whenever possible
+1. Simplicity: keep in mind the goal of the script, and keep away from overly complex solutions whenever possible
-* conciseness: simply put, do not be overly verbose and keep scripts as short as they can be
+2. Conciseness: simply put, do not be overly verbose and keep scripts as short as they can be
-* readability: follow general [best practices](https://blog.pragmaticengineer.com/readable-code/) around writing code that is easy to read
+3. Readability: follow general [best practices](https://blog.pragmaticengineer.com/readable-code/) around writing code that is easy to read

 The faster we can read and understand a script we (or a teammate) wrote in the past, the quicker we can interpret its results and get to work on updating it and making it relevant again.